-The Group's interest rate risk arises primarily from its bank balances and borrowings.
-All borrowings as at 31 March 2019 were denominated in Hong Kong dollars and on a floating interest rate basis.
+The Group's interest rate risk arises primarily from its bank balances, bank borrowings and lease liabilities.
+All bank borrowings as at 31 March 2020 were denominated in Hong Kong dollars and on a floating interest rate basis.
 The practice effectively eliminates the currency risk and the management is of the view that the Group is not subject to significant interest rate risk.
-Finance costs accounted for around 0.9% (2018: 0.8%) of the total costs of the Group (excluding the deficit on revaluation of PLB licences) for the reporting year.
+Finance costs accounted for around 1.4% (2019: 0.9%) of the total costs of the Group (excluding the deficit on revaluation of PLB licences and provision for impairment of public bus licences) for the reporting year.
 Any reasonably possible changes in the market interest rates would not bring significant impact to the Group.